 Travel in Europe is popular as ever, and it’s not hard to see why.
-Europe has all you could want: different climates, cultures and natural surroundings, old towns and modern metropolis, nature, and wildlife.
+Europe has all you could want: different climates, cultures and natural treasures, old towns and modern metropolis, nature, and wildlife.
 Even though Europe tends to be a little more expensive than some other regions in the world, there are still quite a few budget options in Europe as well.
 On top of all that, Europe is easy to navigate by train, car, airplane or even by bicycle.
 These are the top 8 must-visit destinations in Europe to visit this year!

 Tromsø – Norway